Renovations and changes in our Home

 Heating and AC

 After the hardwood floor in the living room buckled from the humidity (see photo), we decided to get another AC.
 We had gotten the price down on the house because we figured it would need a new gas furnace, but now we needed a central air conditioner too!
-We had both systems installed and put down a a new hardwood floor of chestnut parquet.
+We had both systems installed and put down a new hardwood floor of chestnut parquet.
 There was enough money to pay for it all.
 God is good!

 Garage